-Grief and trauma developed during and in the aftermath of war often turns into substance abuse.
+Grief and trauma developed during and in the aftermath of war often turn into substance abuse.
 The severity of psychological distress experienced by our country’s veterans often translates into substance abuse issues.

-Alcohol and other drugs create sensation of pleasure and relief, but can cause an unstable neural state and therefore an increase in such distressing symptoms as anxiety, pain, depression, fatigue and more.
+Alcohol and other drugs create the sensation of pleasure and relief.
+Still, they can cause an unstable neural state and, therefore, an increase in such distressing symptoms as anxiety, pain, depression, fatigue, and more.

 If no other coping skills are utilized, the individual may quickly find him or herself trapped in a vicious cycle of using and needing more.

 Adjusting to Civilian Life